ogobrecht/dito/README.md

 Package model_joel with APEX specific functionality:

-- A Function to get a query with generic column names for different tables to be used in an Interactive Report (this function takes also care of setting application items into session state for use of conditional display of columns and correct column headers)
+- Procedures and functions to support the usage of an Interactive Report as a generic data viewer for different tables and views

 ## Installation